A daily alignment practice

 Momentum

-When clarity, alignment, and action compound, friction drops and forward movement becomes the natural state.
+When clarity, decisions, and action work together, resistance drops and forward movement becomes the natural state.
 Not a peak experience — a sustained one.